 The word count trackers are now available year-round, but the NaNo events are extremely valuable for holding yourself accountable to writing.

 #PitMad is the original twitter pitch event, where writers tweet a 280-character pitch for their completed, polished, unpublished manuscripts.
 No previously published works.
 Agents and editors make requests by liking/favoriting the tweeted pitch.

 Book Subscription Service

 I've praised BOTM many times in the past and will continue to recommend it.
-Every month, five books are featured for readers to choose from and, with a $15 credit, you can get one of the books.
+Every month, seven (as of March 2022) books are featured for readers to choose from and, with a $15 credit, you can get one of the books.
 If none of the books appeal to you that month, you can skip it and you will not be charged.
 Alternately, if you want more books, you can add them onto your order, including extra books from previous months and various others available in the BOTM catalog.

 As writers, it's important to read other books to learn new strategies, see what is and isn't successful, and broaden the influences on our own works.
 In this sense, BOTM is a huge resource.